 Purposes of the National Mall

-- Provide a monumental, dignified, and symbolic setting for the governmental structures, museums and national memorials as first delineated by the L’Enfant plan and further outlined in the McMillan plan.
+- A monumental, dignified, and symbolic setting for the governmental structures, museums and national memorials as first delineated by the L’Enfant plan and further outlined in the McMillan plan.

 - Maintain and provide for the use of the National Mall with its public promenades as a completed work of civic art, a designed historic landscape providing extraordinary vistas to symbols of the nation.

-- Maintain National Mall commemorative works (memorials, monuments, statues, sites, gardens) that honor presidential legacies, distinguished public figures, ideas, events, and military and civilian sacrifices and contributions.
+- Showcase National Mall commemorative works (memorials, monuments, statues, sites, gardens) that honor presidential legacies, distinguished public figures, ideas, events, and military and civilian sacrifices and contributions.

 - Forever retain the West Potomac Park section of the National Mall as a public park for recreation and enjoyment of the people.

-- Maintain the National Mall in the heart of the nation’s capital as a stage for national events and a preeminent national civic space for public gatherings because it is here that the constitutional rights of speech and peaceful assembly find their fullest expression.
+- It is located in the heart of the nation’s capital as a stage for national events and a preeminent national civic space for public gatherings because it is here that the constitutional rights of speech and peaceful assembly find their fullest expression.

-- Maintain the National Mall as an area free of commercial advertising while retaining the ability to recognize sponsors.
+- Free of commercial advertising while retaining the ability to recognize sponsors.

 I’m sure I’ve missed some attractions along the way but this should be a decent list to follow and will most definitely keep you busy on a weekend visit.
 We LOVE the National Park Service and try to visit everything we’re able to along our travels.
 To see scheduled events, guided tours, etc, check out their website here –> NPS.
 The National Park Service turned 100 years this year, celebrate that here –> NPS Turns 100!